 And when it comes to streaming, all of them are interconnected.
 As strange as it sounds, a high resolution, high framerate stream with low bitrate is actually going to look worse than a stream with a high bitrate and lower resolution.

 Increasing the framerate also demands a higher bitrate to keep things looking smooth.
 You can try out various combinations yourself.
-But, Twitch’s guide is a very solid starting point.

 What Does X264 Mean?